makkus/freckles/README.rst

 Configuration management for your desktop, with a slight twist.
 Instead of describing your infrastructure, you describe the shape of the code or data packages you work with, and ``freckelize`` tries to figure out how to map that onto whatever (physical or virtual) hardware you are working on by using an appropriate *adapter* for that type of data.

-One example would be pointing it to a repository of your (well, my, in this case) dotfiles:
+One example would be pointing it to a repository of your (well, `my <https://github.com/makkus/dotfiles>`_, in this case) dotfiles:

 .. code-block:: console